 Tech talent trades the hamster wheel for a sense of community

 More and more employees in the tech industry are also finding a place in West Michigan, including happy relief from the hamster-wheel mentality of companies in other parts of the country.

-“There’s a very different culture here than in Silicon Valley, where it’s dog eat dog, hopping from company to company, with no loyalty given or taken,” Brown said.
-“Here you can put down roots and be part of something.
-You can work for some of the best companies in the country and make an immediate difference in your community.”
+The culture here is very different than in Silicon Valley, where it’s “dog eat dog,” hopping from company to company, with little loyalty given or taken.
+Tech workers can put down roots and be part of something in West Michigan.
+They can work for some of the best companies in the country and make an immediate difference in their community.